-Beside the obvious logistical challenges of cramming a jet turbine spewing 1300°F exhaust on a small platform inches behind the driver’s head—throwing off the weight and balance of the entire vehicle—and accounting for an entirely new set of mechanical and electrical systems, is the fact that small single stage turbines like to run at 102 percent of power 100 percent of the time, but it’s a little hard to steer a four-wheeler going balls out through the woods (well, for very long anyway).
-Carnett’s solution (and a good portion of the ten-months spent building it): install a hydraulic drive system in between the turbine and the built-in gear box.
+Beside the obvious logistical challenges of cramming a jet turbine spewing 1300-degree Fahrenheit exhaust on a small platform inches behind the driver’s head—throwing off the weight and balance of the entire vehicle—and accounting for an entirely new set of mechanical and electrical systems, is the fact that small single stage turbines like to run at 102 percent of power 100 percent of the time, but it’s a little hard to steer a four-wheeler going balls-out through the woods (well, for very long anyway).
+Carnett’s solution (and a good portion of the 10 months spent building it): install a hydraulic drive system between the turbine and the built-in gear box.
 A single axis joystick style controller, like those that control massive mining equipment, acts as an accelerator, adjusting the current flowing to the hydraulic pump, which regulates how much of the turbine’s power makes it to the drive shaft.

 After an initial cop-taunting run around the streets of Philly, Carnett took the beast to the woods for its initial off-road run last week, and sent back this note, which pretty well sums it up: